towercomputers/toweros/README.md

 # tower-tools v0.0.1

-`tower-tools` is an implementation of "A Network-Boundary Converged Multi-Level Secure Computing System" as described in the article of the same name by Adam Krellenstein.
+`tower-tools` is an implementation of the Tower Secure Computing System, described in [A Network-Boundary Converged Multi-Level Secure Computing System](docs/A%20Network-Boundary%20Converged%20Multi-Level%20Secure%20Computing%20System.pdf).

 * 1.[ Installation](#1-installation)
   * 1.1.
 [Hardware configuration](#11-hardware-configuration)